0xCUB3/Modified-Dots-and-Boxes/README.md

 | 5 | P1 | (2 - 0) |
 ...and so on

-In a hanging tree with 2 spokes and n outer loops, player 2 always wins.
+In a hanging star with 2 spokes and n outer loops, player 2 always wins.
 (Proven)
 | Number of Loops | Winner | Score |
 | -------- | ------- | ------- |
 | 1 | P2 | (0 - 3) |